niwkvi/intro/README.md

 # Hei og Velkommen 🖖

-- Machine Learning Engineer at AX Technology
+- Data Scientist at Click
 - Bachelor of Science in Applied Mathematics and Computer Science from Lomonosov MSU